 If available, non-centrally cleared swaps, collateralized debt obligations, collateralized loan obligations and bank loans are priced based on valuations provided by an independent third party pricing agent.
-If a price is not available from an independent third party pricing agent, the security will be valued at fair value as determined in good faith using methods approved by the Board.
+If a price is not available from an independent third party pricing agent, the security will be valued at fair value as determined in good faith using by the Adviser, subject to Board oversight.

-Use of Third-Party Independent Pricing Agents and Independent Brokers.
-Pursuant to contracts with the Administrator, prices for most securities held by the Funds are provided daily by third-party independent pricing agents that are approved by the Board.
-The valuations provided by third-party independent pricing agents are reviewed daily by the Administrator.
+Use of Third-Party Independent Pricing Services.
+Pursuant to contracts with the Administrator, prices for most securities held by the Funds when readily available market quotations are provided by third-party independent pricing agents.
+The valuations for these securities are reviewed by the Administrator.
+In accordance with the Adviser's Valuation Procedures, the Adviser may also use third-party independent pricing agents (reviewed and approved by the Adviser) to fair value certain securities without readily available market quotations (or where market quotations are unreliable).